-- polycythemia vera (a bone marrow disease that causes overproduction of RBCs and is associated with a genetic mutation)
+- polycythemia vera, which is a bone marrow disease that causes overproduction of RBCs and is associated with a genetic mutation

-When you move to a higher altitude, your RBC count may increase for several weeks, since there is less oxygen present in the air.
+When you move to a higher altitude, your RBC count may increase for several weeks because there’s less oxygen present in the air.

-Certain drugs, such as gentamicin and methyldopa, can also increase RBC count.
-Be sure to tell your doctor about any medications you may take.
+Certain drugs, such as gentamicin and methyldopa, can also increase your RBC count.
+Be sure to tell your doctor about any medications you take.

-Below-average numbers of RBCs may be caused by:
+If the number of RBCs is lower than normal it may be caused by:

 - bone marrow failure

-- erythropoietin deficiency (the primary cause of anemia in patients with chronic kidney disease)
+- erythropoietin deficiency, which is the primary cause of anemia in patients with chronic kidney disease

-- multiple myeloma (cancer of the plasma cells in bone marrow)
+- multiple myeloma, which is a cancer of the plasma cells in bone marrow

-- nutritional deficiencies (including iron, copper, folate, and vitamins B12 and B6)
+- nutritional deficiencies, including deficiencies in iron, copper, folate, and vitamins B-12 and B-6

-Certain drugs can also lower your RBC count, especially chemotherapy drugs, chloramphenicol, hydantoins and quinidine.
+Certain drugs can also lower your RBC count, especially:

-Your doctor will discuss any abnormalities in your results with you.
+Your doctor will discuss any abnormal results with you.
 A high or low RBC count may help identify the cause of your symptoms.
-Depending on your results and your situation, your doctor will order the additional tests or treatments necessary to return you to health.
+Depending on your results and your situation, your doctor may need to order additional tests or treatments.